Skip to main content

 You feel her babies

-One of the best ways to make sure your rabbit has tiny creatures on the way is to stroke her belly.
-If she’s in fact pregnant, you’ll feel these pea-sized infants at around 10 days.
+Surprisingly, you’ll be able to feel the tiny creatures on the way by stroking her belly.
+You’ll notice these pea-sized infants at around 10 days.
 Be careful with them, though, as pushing too hard can hurt the not-fully-formed bunnies.
 After two weeks, you shouldn’t try this at all, and a vet will always be your safest bet if you don’t have much experience handling pregnant rabbits.

 Rabbit sits outside with a carrot